 To diagnose occipital neuralgia, a complete physical and neurological exam, alongside diagnostic imaging will be performed.

 A nerve block can also be a helpful tool to confirm a diagnosis.
-During this procedure, a local anesthetic is administered followed by a steroid drug injection into the occipital region of the head and neck area around the occipital nerves.
-Patients that do have occipital neuralgia will typically feel an ease of pain and relief from symptoms.
-The outcome of the nerve block can help providers move forward with a plan of care.
+During this procedure, a local anesthetic is administered by a doctor, followed by a steroid drug injection into the occipital region of the head and neck area around the occipital nerves.
+Patients that do have the condition will typically feel relief from symptoms.
+The outcome of the nerve block can help providers move forward with a plan of care to develop the most valuable treatment method for the patient.
+This procedure can help discriminate between spinal nerves and cranial nerves, and is a great way to look into the root of the issue at hand.

 Occipital Neuralgia Treatment